 the Band'S neW ReleaseS

-DC Star’s 1985 Mirage / Atlantic record “Rockin’ In The Classroom” has been digitally re-released by Canadian label Unidisc Music and a newly re-mastered anthology of DC Star’s earlier record releases “The Best of DC Star Records 1977-83″ is now available from David and Goliath Music!
+DC Star’s 1985 Mirage / Atlantic record “Rockin’ In The Classroom” has been digitally re-released by Canadian label Unidisc and a re-mastered anthology of DC Star’s earlier releases “The Best of DC Star Records 1977-83″ is now available from David and Goliath Music!